TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 6. --> Implement your Code <-- and run `npm run dev` for developing.
 This is required and will translate sass into css.
 See below for details.
 7. **run tests locally** before contributing code: `npm run test`
 8. Create a PR on develop branch

+Note: as a member of the TUfast-Team you can work in this repo directly, e.g. you can create branches, making the contribution process easier.

 ## Guidelines, Frameworks, Hints
 - CSS-Preprocessor: We are using [SASS](https://sass-lang.com/).
 You need to run `npm run dev` while developing to translate to css.